For decades, those wanting to place a sports bet in the U.S. have essentially faced a binary choice.

 - Launch date: June 5, 2018

 The battleground state in the fight for legalized sports betting was the second state to launch sports betting post-PASPA.
 A new regulatory bill allows for wagers to be placed at any casino or racetrack in the state, or via mobile.
 The legislation was passed unanimously on June 7 and signed into law by Gov. Phil Murphy on June 11.
-Monmouth Park accepted the first legal bet on June 14, and many other sportsbooks will soon follow.
+Monmouth Park accepted the first legal bet on June 14, and many other sportsbooks soon followed.
+DraftKings Sportsbook was the first to launch a real-money mobile app in NJ and is now accepting bets from people located in the Garden State.

 - New Jersey’s chances of legal sports betting in 2018: 100%